elizabethmcd/EBPR-MAGs/README.md

 ### Parsing ANI Comparisons and CheckM Estimates Across Time Points

 In order to pick identical bins between timepoints, ANI comparisons and CheckM estimates will be leveraged.
 From the ANI and CheckM analyses, there should be two output files: the all.cleaned ANI file and the concatenated `lineage.txt` files for all CheckM runs of the bins.
-Using the Rscript `EBPR-bins-ANI-vs-checkm.R` by `Rscript EBPR-bins-ANI-vs-checkm.R anifile checkmfile` and you shoudl get an output of identical bins by the 99% ANI threshold and greater than .50 alignment fraction in one direction, and then can pick bins that way.
+Using the Rscript `EBPR-bins-ANI-vs-checkm.R` by `Rscript EBPR-bins-ANI-vs-checkm.R anifile checkmfile` and you should get an output of identical bins by the 99% ANI threshold and greater than .50 alignment fraction in one direction, and then can pick bins that way.

 ### N50 Stats